Asian shares fall as technology shares pull benchmarks lower

 TOKYO — Asian shares were mostly lower on Tuesday as losses in technology-related shares weighed on global benchmarks.

-"Japan and South Korean markets are catching up to previous global market losses, with their exposure to the tech sector spurring a greater extent of the sell-off as mirrored in Wall Street," said Yeap Jun Rong, a market strategist at IG in Singapore.
+"Japan and South Korean markets are catching up to previous global market losses, with their exposure to the tech sector spurring a greater extent of the sell-off as mirrored in Wall Street," Yeap Jun Rong, a market strategist at IG in Singapore, said in a report.

 In a bit of encouraging news, Japan reopened to generally unrestricted tourism on Tuesday after more than two years of COVID-19 restrictions.
 Pent-up travel spending could help lift the world's third largest economy as it grapples with slowing global growth and inflation.